 Chores build self esteem a build self-esteem believe it is not.
 When the boys wake up they have what we call the Morning High Five that we try to keep in our morning routine.
 I found this diagram to follow online and you just implement the five activities you’d like to teach them.

 This is how we start our routine each morning.

 - Makes their beds

 - Changes out of PJs and into clothes

 - Eats breakfast

-- Kitchen chore (put his plate in sink, wipe his placemat down)
+- Kitchen chore (put dishes in sink, wipe table down)

-All of these activities he absolutely needs assistance with and met with resistance the first few times.
+All of these activities they absolutely need assistance with and met with resistance the first few times.

-But he is now adamant about doing them himself now.
+But they are now adamant about doing things for themselves.